carpentries-incubator/lc-litsearchr/_episodes/05-installing-packages.md

 >
 As the install proceeds messages relating to the progress will be written to the console.
 You will be able to see all of the packages which are actually being installed.
 >
-Repeat the same steps for the `devtools` package.
+Repeat the same steps for the `remotes` package.
 >
 {: .checklist}